 Regardless of which online wish list site you choose, pick one that:

 - Offers a wide selection: Onsite browsing should offer just as many ideas as offsite.
 If the site you choose includes gift guides, then your students can get some inspiration when they’re not sure what they’ll need.

 - Offers social media integration: Young adults spend a lot of time on social media, so you’ll want one that is compatible with Facebook, Twitter, and Instagram, at the least.

 - Has a built-in browser button: A built-in browser button will allow your busy child to add items to their registry in one click.

 If you’ve already toured the school, your child should have a good idea of what they’ll need, so getting them involved in the process is imperative.
 Using a digital registry can offer a place to keep track of their ideas as they come so they won’t forget anything as the first day of school gets closer.

 With their ideas, alongside your carefully planned list, you can be sure you’re sending your child out into the world prepared.
 College is an exciting time for a student, so help them stay focused with a practical care package.
 There are a lot of useful gifts for college students that can be just as fun as they are necessary.

 Looking for more gift ideas for your college student?
-Browse Elfster’s Off to College gift guide.
+Browse Elfster’s Joy to the Dorm Gift Guides.
 You can share ideas for gifts by connecting with Elfster on Facebook, Instagram @Elfster, or Twitter @Elfster.